 Participation in the Fund is expressed in units.
 The initial value of a unit on inception was \$1,000.
 For each subsequent unit issuance and redemption, the unit value is determined by dividing the fair value of the net assets of the Fund by the total number of units outstanding.
-Where the Fund invests in another BCI fund, the unit issuances and redemptions are transacted on the same basis as client transactions.
+Where the Fund invests in another BCI Fund, the unit issuances and redemptions are transacted on the same basis as client transactions.
 All unit transactions are recorded on a trade date basis.

-Notes to Financial Statements (Amounts expressed in thousands of Canadian dollars, except number of units)
+(Tabular amounts expressed in thousands of Canadian dollars, except for per unit amounts)